wolf-math/aaronwolfdev/docs/Coding/python/user_guide/types_variables_conditionals/types.md

 ### None

 `None` represents “no value” or “nothing here.”
-It’s a singleton—you never create another one.
+It’s a singleton, which means only one instance exists in all of Python.
+Multiple representations of `None` all refer to the same object.

 ```python
 result = None